GeoffreyHazard/lab05_parsing/README.md

 The stencil code already covers the parsing for the XML scene file and what you should do is to create the scene meta-data based on the information inside the parser.
 In the load function, a new parser instance will be created and try to parse the given file.
 Upon success, all information will be available via the `CS123ISceneParser` interface.

 In `CS123SceneLoader::load`, you should obtain the global data for the scene, the camera data and the lighting.
 You should also traverse through the primitive tree and calculate the cumulative transformation matrix for each of them.
 All data described above can be packed into a `CS123SceneMetaData` structure as a unified interface for you to create your own scene for your future assignments.

+## 5. (Optional) Creating your own 3-d scenes
+You can use what you have learned in this lab to create your own 3-d scenes by writing custom scene files!
+Refer to the .xml files attached with this lab to get started.
+You can begin by looking at

+### 5.1.